-Market data and other statistical information used in this AIF is based on independent industry publications, government publications, reports by market research firms, or other published independent sources, including Wood Mackenzie, Global Trade Information Services Inc. ("GTIS") and metalprices.com.
+Market data and other statistical information used in this AIF is based on independent industry publications, government publications, reports by market research firms, or other published independent sources, including Wood Mackenzie, and Argus Media Group.
 Certain data is based on Royal Nickel's good faith estimates derived from its review of internal data and information and its consideration of independent sources, including those listed above.
 Although Royal Nickel believes these sources are reliable, the Company has not independently verified the information and cannot guarantee its accuracy or completeness.

-The information contained in this AIF is as at December 31, 2016, unless otherwise indicated.
+The information contained in this AIF is as at December 31, 2017, unless otherwise indicated.